“Try something different. Surrender.” Rumi

-Feeling tired from all the emotions of the week but had enough energy to make it to the studio and cook just a little something.
+Feeling tired from all the emotions of the week but had just enough energy to make it to the studio and cook a little something.
 This is a really good dip!
-I am now definitely hooked on eastern Mediterranean cooking.
+I am definitely hooked on eastern Mediterranean cooking.
 Where have I been all these years???
-This recipe is so interesting with roasted garlic, Za’atar, lemon zest and feta.
+This recipe is so interesting with roasted garlic, za’atar, lemon zest and feta.
 Yum!
-And such a welcome new flavor palate from the straight up bland hummus we find in our grocery stores these days.
-Nothing wrong at all with the traditional chickpea dip we are all accustomed to but this offers something different and delicious.
-Another keeper.
+And such a welcome new flavor palate.

 Ingredients: 1 cup of dried butter or cannellini beans, soaked overnight in water to cover, drained and peeled, sea salt, freshly ground pepper, 1 large head of garlic cut in half, 6 tablespoons of olive oil, grated zest of 1 lemon, juice of 1/2 lemon, 5 ounces crumbled feta, 2 tablespoons finely chopped mint, 1/2 teaspoon cumin seeds toasted and ground, 1 teaspoon of za’atar

 - Preheat oven to 400F, drizzle a little olive oil over the garlic, place on baking sheet and roast for about 30-40 minutes.
 Cool